 Los Siete Cielos or Seven Heaven Challah Recipe

-Adapted from Rabbi Robert Sternberg’s The Sephardic Kitchen: The Healthful Food and Rich Culture of the Mediterranean Jews
+The recipe is adapted from Rabbi Robert Sternberg’s The Sephardic Kitchen: The Healthful Food and Rich Culture of the Mediterranean Jews.
+An Israeli baker uses regular challah dough and a simplified shape.

 Yield: one large bread